mariocesar/django-ltree/README.md

 1. `label(self)`: returns the last part of `path`

-2. `ancestors(self)`: return all the ancestors of the current item
+2. `ancestors(self)`: return all the ancestors of the current item, including the item itself (use `t_objects.ancestors_of(item)` if you don't want the item included)

-3. `descendants(self)`: return all the descendants of the current item
+3. `descendants(self)`: return all the descendants of the current item, including the item itself (use `t_objects.descendants_of(item)` if you don't want the item included)

-4. `parent(self)`: return the immediate parent of the current item
+4. `parent(self)`: return the immediate parent of the current item, or `None` if the item is a root

 5. `get_root(self)`: return the root parent of this item

 6. `children(self)`: return all the immediate children of the current item

-7. `siblings(self)`: return all the siblings of the current item (items that share the same parent with this item)
+7. `siblings(self)`: return all the siblings of the current item (items that share the same parent with this item), not including the item itself

 8. `add_child(self, **kwargs)`: create a child for this item kwargs are the arguments used to make the child (the model fields)

+9. `get_ancestors_paths(self)`: return the paths of all the ancestors of the current item (not including the item's own path) as a list of `PathValue`

-9. `change_parent(self, new_parent)`: change the parent of the current item (this moves the item and all it's descendants to be under another item) new_parent is either a object of the same model, or the `path` value of an object
+10. `change_parent(self, new_parent)`: change the parent of the current item (this moves the item and all it's descendants to be under another item) new_parent is either a object of the same model, or the `path` value of an object returns the number of rows updated

-10. `make_root(self)`: move the current item to be a root item (moves the item and all it's descendants)
+11. `make_root(self)`: move the current item to be a root item (moves the item and all it's descendants) returns the number of rows updated

-11. `delete(self, cascade=False, **kwargs)`: deletes the current item
+12. `delete(self, cascade=False, **kwargs)`: deletes the current item
-if cascade is True, all the descendants are also deleted, otherwise they will move to become the descendants of the first parent of the deleted item
+if cascade is True, all the descendants are also deleted, otherwise the children will move under the deleted item's parent (or become root items if the deleted item was a root)

-12. `delete_cascade(self, **kwargs)`: delete the current item and all it's children
+13. `delete_cascade(self, **kwargs)`: delete the current item and all it's descendants

 ### TreeManager methods